Privacy Notices

-Sona Asset Management (UK) LLP is a company registered in England and Wales with company number OC412361.
+Sona Asset Management (UK) LLP (“Sona” or the “Firm”) is a Limited Liability Partnership registered in England and Wales with company number OC412361.
 Sona is authorised and regulated by the Financial Conduct Authority (“FCA”) with Firm Reference Number 814191.

 What data privacy principles does the Firm adhere to?